Frequently Asked Questions

-Low income teens may be eligible for TAFDC (Welfare) to help with their living expenses.
+Low income teens who are at any stage of their pregnancy or parenting may be eligible for TAFDC (Welfare) to help with their living expenses.
 If you are eligible, you will receive a monthly cash grant to help you take care of yourself and your baby.
 TAFDC grants are issued electronically and you will get a bank card to use your benefits.

 Yes!
 Even if you are under 18 you have the right to fill out your own application for TAFDC for yourself and your child.
 You fill out an application at your local Department of Transitional Assistance (DTA) office.
 The only time you would not be able to fill out your own application is if you are under 18 and living with a parent who already gets TAFDC to help support you.
 In that case your parent should tell her DTA worker that you have a baby and she will get more money added to her benefits to help support your baby.
 You can find the DTA office near you here.

 Yes.
 They are: a) the “living arrangement rule” and b) the “school attendance rule.”